Apzmie/ES-and-PPO-from-Scratch-in-Unity-FourLeg-NarrowPath-Walking/README.md

 The agent was enabled to take baby steps using ES.
 To further training the pretrained model with PPO, The actor was initially frozen, and only the critic was optimized to learn the environment.
 After that, the actor was unfrozen and trained together with the critic, and the agent reached a basic walking level.
 Simple reward signals were sufficient for the agent to reach a basic walking level.
 When additional observations were added, the weights corresponding to the new observations were initialized to zero, preserving the prior behavior and enabling further training.
 These methods will be highly beneficial for agents to perform a wide range of behaviors in the future.

+One disappointing point was that during further training with PPO, the maximum average reward achieved good performance, but it failed to improve beyond that performance despite having room for further improvement.